On this page you’ll find complete disassembly instructions for a HP Pavilion dv7.

 Also, I show how to remove the motherboard and access the cooling fan (STEPS 26-32) but it’s not necessary to go though these steps in order to replace the LCD.

 Loosen five screws securing the bottom hatch.

 Lift up and remove the hatch.

-Under the bottom hatch you can access the following laptop components:
+Under the bottom hatch you can access the following internal components:

 - both memory modules ( I’ll leave them connected to the motherboard).

 HP Pavilion dv7 has a bay for the second hard drive but in my case I had only one hard drive installed.